SNP genotyping: High-resolution melting of the entire amplicon

-High Resolution Melting analysis is the simplest PCR-based method to understand.
+High-resolution melting analysis is the simplest PCR-based method to understand.
 Basically, the same thermodynamic properties that allowed for the gel techniques to work apply here, and in real-time.
 A fluorimeter monitors the post-PCR denaturation of the entire dsDNA amplicon.
 You make primers specific to the site you want to amplify.
 You "paint" the amplicon with a double-strand specific dye, included in the PCR mix.
 The ds-specific dye integrates itself into the PCR product.
 In essence, the entire amplicon becomes a probe.
 This opens up new possibilities for discovery.
-Either you position the primers very close to either side of the SNP in question (small amplicon genotyping, Liew, 2004) or amplify a larger region (100-400bp in length) for scanning purposes.
+Either you position the primers very close to either side of the SNP in question (small amplicon genotyping) or amplify a larger region (100–400bp in length) for scanning purposes.
 For simple genotyping of an SNP, it is easier to just make the amplicon small to minimize the chances you mistake one SNP for another.
 The melting temperature (Tm) of the entire amplicon is determined and most homozygotes are sufficiently different (in the better instruments) in Tm to genotype.
 Heterozygotes are even easier to differentiate because they have heteroduplexes generated (refer to the gel-based explanations) which broadens the melt transition and usually gives two discernible peaks.
-Amplicon melting using a fluorescently-labeled primer has been described (Gundry et al., 2003) but is less practical than using ds-specific dyes due to the cost of the fluorogenic primer.
+Amplicon melting using a fluorescently-labeled primer has been described, but is less practical than using ds-specific dyes due to the cost of the fluorogenic primer.

 Scanning of larger amplicons is based on the same principles as outlined above.
 However, melting temperature and the overall shape of the melting curve become informative.
 For amplicons >c.150bp there are often >2 melting peaks, each of which can vary, depending on the DNA template composition.
 Numerous investigators have been able to successfully eliminate the majority of their sequencing through melt-based scanning, allowing accurate locus-based genotyping of large numbers of individuals.
 Many investigators have found scanning for mutations using high resolution melting as a viable and practical way to study entire genes.

 Use of DNA mismatch-binding proteins

 DNA mismatch-binding proteins can distinguish single nucleotide mismatches and thus facilitate differential analysis of SNPs.
-For example, MutS protein from Thermus aquaticus binds different single nucleotide mismatches with different affinities and can be used in capillary electrophoresis to differentiate all six sets of mismatches (Drabovich & Krylov 2006).
+For example, MutS protein from Thermus aquaticus binds different single nucleotide mismatches with different affinities and can be used in capillary electrophoresis to differentiate all six sets of mismatches.